Qase/PermissionManager/README.md

 Mostly used and tested in Prague based android develpoment company - [Quanti](https://www.quanti.cz/).

+Do not use it right now.
+There might be bugs inside because of new android versions.

 ## Features
 * Usable in every JVM language including Java/Kotlin/Scala ...
 * Very easy to use